George Girvan

-George Girvan, often called Geordie Girvan (13 June 1878 – 3 July 1968), was a Scottish footballer who played as a forward for Spanish club FC Barcelona.
+George Girvan (13 June 1878 – 3 July 1968), was a Scottish footballer who played as a forward for Spanish club FC Barcelona.
 He is best known for scoring the very first competitive goal in Barcelona's history at the 1900–01 Copa Macaya.

 Escocès FC

 George Girvan was born in Motherwell on 13 June 1878.
 He was one of many young Scottish workers at lace manufacturers Johnston, Shields & Co in Newmilns sent over to work in the company's newly opened factory at Sant Martí de Provençals, known in Catalonia as La Escocesa, which started production back in 1893.
-At the start of 1900, whilst out in the Catalan capital, the 20-year-old George and his fellow co-workers set up a football team to pass the time, calling it Escocès FC.
-In addition to Girvan, this team also had the likes of Peter Mauchan, the Black brothers (Alenxader and Joseph) and team captain John Hamilton, and all of them, including him, went on to play for FC Barcelona.
-On November 1900, Escocés FC folded and Barcelona took advantage of its dissolution to incorporate several of its most prominent players, such as Girvan, A. Black, and Mauchan, thus becoming the first-ever Scottish players to wear the Barça shirt.
+At the start of 1900, whilst out in the Catalan capital, the 20-year-old George and his co-workers set up a football team to pass the time, calling it Escocès FC.
+In addition to Girvan, this team also had the likes of Peter Mauchan, the Black brothers (Alexander and Joseph) and team captain John Hamilton, and all of them, including him, went on to play for FC Barcelona.
+In November 1900, Escocés FC folded and Barcelona took advantage of its dissolution to incorporate several of its most prominent players, such as Girvan, A. Black, and Mauchan, thus becoming the first-ever Scottish players to wear the Barça shirt.
 On the other hand, J. Hamilton, J. Black and Gold were recruited by Hispania AC.